revuniversal/svg-trainer/src/SvgEditor/README.md

 Somehow I've conned myself into yak-shaving it into an SVG path creation tool.
 Eventually, it will likely become a full-fledged SVG creation tool.

+## Project Conventions

+This project makes use of redux.
+All components connected to the store will begin with `Connected`.

 ## Editor Composition

 The editor consists of 2 primary components.